Division of Neurobiology and Behavior Research

 Despite the flood of knowledge in molecular neuroscience, our understanding of how molecular events lead to normal and abnormal behavior remains incomplete and inadequate.
-The faculty of the Division of Neurobiology and Behavior Research (DNBR) are engaged in research activities designed to build bridges between cellular/molecular events and behavior.
-These efforts can be described best as "forward" and "reverse" translational psychiatry research.
+The faculty of the Division of Neurobiology and Behavior Research (DNBR) are engaged in research activities designed to build bridges between these cellular/molecular events and behavior.